lakshmi-intechcode/jng_instr_folder/bonus_lessons/React_Lectures/01_reactjs_intro/README.md

 * React encourages us to write declarative, functional code
 * One way data binding

-##### Part 2 - Imperative vs Declarative programming!!!

-* You will find many articles trying to explain Imperative vs. Declarative programming
-* All of them will give silly examples like:
-	* Imperative is going to a wedding and the hostess tells you to walk forward ten paces, make a left, walk five paces, make a right, and thats your table.
-	* Declarative - You're at table 8.

-* We have to use props.data.map inside our MovieComponent return.
-We cannot use a for loop inside of the JSX.

 ##### Part 3 - Virtual DOM

 * React utilizes a Virtual DOM.